cdukes/general-contract/Contract.md

 For Microsoft Internet Explorer 8, I guarantee layout compatibility, meaning that site elements will appear where they should be on the page, but they probably will not look as good as on modern browsers.
 (For example, IE8 doesn't render shadows, gradients, or rounded corners.)

-I will not test old or abandoned browsers, for example Microsoft Internet Explorer 6 or 7 or previous versions of Apple's Safari, Mozilla Firefox, or Google Chrome.
+I do not test on Microsoft Internet Explorer 6 or 7, or previous versions of Apple's Safari, Mozilla Firefox, or Google Chrome.
 If you need me to consider these older browsers, I will charge you at my standard hourly rate.

 ## Design Fidelity
 If you're hiring me to code your wireframes, PSDs, or other designs, please understand that my role as a developer is one of a translator.
 I break down the designs you provide and rebuild them in a different medium, taking into account constraints such as browser compatibility, accessibility, performance, and possible use-cases.
 As such, the finished web product will rarely be a 'pixel perfect' replica of your design, but rather a 'reasonable translation' of it.
 I'll do my best to match your original and address any specific differences you note, but I want the product I develop for you to load fast, adjust to any content you give it, use quality code, and be usable for as many people as possible - all in addition to looking great.